Will My Employer Pay For An Employee Who Is Out On Workers’ Compensation?

 Get a FREE Consultation

-workers' compensation lawyersOn-the-job injuries affect both you and your family, causing immense pain and suffering while making it difficult to pay your bills.
+workers' compensation lawyersOn-the-job injuries affect both you and your family, causing immense while making it difficult to pay your bills.
 Lost wages, medical bills, and the inability to go to work can cause you and your loved ones all kinds of stress.
-But while you may be the beneficiary of o0ne of several workers' compensation programs — according to the U.S. Department of Labor, there are various types of benefits provided to workers injured on the job — you may be wondering whether or not your employer will continue to pay you too.
+But while you may be the beneficiary of o0ne of several workers’ compensation programs — according to the U.S. Department of Labor, there are various types of benefits provided to workers injured on the job — you may be wondering whether or not your employer will continue to pay you too.

-Employers do not continue to pay their employees while they are receiving workmans' comp.
-Instead, injured workers receive periodic or lump-sum payments from a workers' compensation insurance plan.
+Employers do not continue to pay their employees while they are receiving workmans’ comp.
+Instead, injured workers receive periodic or lump-sum payments from a workers’ compensation plan.
 The plan will usually provide you with a percentage of your paycheck, giving you and your family the ability to pay your bills and live your life while you are unable to work.

 The workers’ comp lawyers at Munley Law Personal Injury Attorneys can help you navigate the system to ensure insurance pays you the money you deserve so you can move on with your life.
 We have earned national recognition and been named among the Best Lawyers in America, Pennsylvania Super Lawyers, Top 100 Trial Lawyers in Pennsylvania, and Best Law Firms via U.S. News and World Report.